-Fewston is a small village located in the Washburn Valley, near Harrogate in North Yorkshire, United Kingdom.
+Fewston is a small village located in the Washburn Valley, near Harrogate in North Yorkshire, UK.
 The skeletal assemblage was excavated from the parish churchyard in advance of building work in 2009-2010 and was reburied in September 2016.
 Twenty-one of the excavated individuals were confidently identified based on coffin plates and grave monuments.
-All of these identified individuals date to the late 19th century.
+All of these identified individuals date to the late nineteenth century.
 Etches were performed on teeth from seven adult individuals of known identity and sex.
-Sex was assigned by coffin plates and confirmed by osteological analysis (13) (Table 1).
-All samples were anonymized after removal of peptides and analyzed blind.
+Sex was assigned by coffin plates and confirmed by osteological analysis (13) (see Table 1).
+All samples were anonymised after removal of peptides and measured blind.

-In addition, male and female pairs from three archaeological sites ranging in date from the early Neolithic (ca. 5,700 BP) to the Medieval period were tested to determine the survival and recovery of sufficient proteins over archaeological timescales and a variety of burial contexts.
-For each pair, sex had been previously assigned using standard osteological methods, as described in Table 1.
-These pairs were not analyzed blind.
+Additionally, male and female pairs from three archaeological sites ranging in date from the early Neolithic c.
+5,700 BP to the medieval period were tested to determine survival and recovery of sufficient proteins over archaeological timescales and a variety of burial contexts.
+For each pair, sex had been previously assigned using standard osteological methods as describe in Table 1.
+These were not analysed blind.